ROCm/ROCmValidationSuite/docs/ug1main.md

 checks required for ROCm support.
 The checks in this module do not target a specific device.
 \n\n
-Two types of actions are performed by RCQT.
+Two types of actions are performed by RCQT, selected by which configuration key is present — not by the action name:

-1) Metapackage Check
+1) **Metapackage Check** — triggered when the `package` key is present.
-metapackage-validation: This will check the installation of the mentioned metapackages and their dependencies and their respective versions as required by metapackage.
-List of metapackages are provided with key `package`
+Checks the installation of the named metapackages and their dependencies, verifying the installed versions.

-2) Packages installation check
-packagelist-install-validation: This action checks if the package is installed.
-  Packages are provided against key `rpmpackagelist` and `debpackagelist`
+2) **Packages installation check** — triggered when `rpmpackagelist` or `debpackagelist` is present.
+Checks whether the listed packages are installed.

+Note: the `device` key is ignored by RCQT; checks are platform-wide.

 This feature is used to check installed packages on the system.
 It provides checks for installed packages and the currently available package versions, if